BrightAudio/Bright-Ops/WAREHOUSE_PIN_ACCESS_SYSTEM.md

 ## Security Considerations

+### PIN Security
-- PINs should be 4+ characters (enforced in onboarding)
+- PINs should be 4+ characters (enforced in UI)
 - PINs are stored in plain text (consider hashing for production)
-- Name matching is case-insensitive (ILIKE)
+- Name matching is case-insensitive (LOWER comparison)
 - PIN matching is case-sensitive (exact match)

+### Access Control
 - Users can only grant access to themselves
 - Users can only remove their own access
+- **Users CANNOT see warehouses they don't have access to**
+- **Users CANNOT see inventory from warehouses they don't have access to**

+### Data Persistence
+- **Warehouses persist even if no users have access**
+- **Inventory items persist even if you lose warehouse access**
+- Serial numbers remain attached to their warehouse location
+- If you rejoin with the PIN, you'll see all the same inventory

+### Database-Level Security
-- RLS policies prevent unauthorized warehouse viewing
+- RLS policies on `warehouses` table prevent unauthorized viewing
+- RLS policies on `inventory_items` table filter by warehouse access
+- Secure function `join_warehouse_with_pin()` uses elevated privileges only for PIN verification
+- All other operations respect user permissions

 ## Files Modified